cartographer-project/cartographer_ros/docs/source/compilation.rst

     rosdep update
     rosdep install --from-paths src --ignore-src --rosdistro=${ROS_DISTRO} -y

+This builds Cartographer from the latest HEAD of the master branch.
-If you build cartographer from master.
-Change/remove the version in the cartographer_ros.rosinstall.
+If you want a specific version, you need to change the version in the cartographer_ros.rosinstall.

 Additionally, uninstall the ros abseil-cpp using